 36 hole Medal Competition (two rounds of 18 holes) played over two days.

-All competitors must be in possession of a bona fide handicap i.e. Club or Brigade handicap and have it present for scrutiny by the organising committee on the practice day at the very latest.
-A handicap certificate handed in on the competition day will not be accepted
+All competitors must be in possession of a bona fide WHS handicap index i.e. Golf Club or brigade ‘handicap master’ index and have it present for scrutiny by the organising committee at registration.

 If any combination of players lose more than one clear hole over the players immediately in front on the course, the organising committee may impose a penalty of two strokes.

 The competitions will be played under the Rules of Golf determined for the time by the Royal and Ancient Golf Club, subject to any local rules of the club on whose course it is played.
 The established etiquette of golf will at all times be observed.

 Any question which will arise relating to the interpretation of the rules, penalties etc shall be referred to the National Committee.